carlostkd/Lumo-Api-V2/README.md

 Lumo API and VPN API are now married you get encrypted love and secure connections out of the box!

-Did you tried the vpm api?
+Did you tried the VPN API?
 [Give a Try](https://github.com/carlostkd/proton-vpn-api)

 ## 🙏 Support the Project